 U.S. assistance helps build accountable and transparent institutions that can better serve the needs of the Dominican people and strengthen democratic governance.
 As the leading foreign investor in the Dominican Republic, U.S. businesses benefit from improved business conditions created by this assistance.
 In addition, U.S. assistance stimulates income generation opportunities for youth, small businesses, and rural communities; promotes English language learning and increased educational and cultural opportunities through exchange programs; improves the protection of the environment; enables local organizations to promote ecological and cultural tourism; and furthers the equitable provision of quality health and education services.
 Security assistance through the Caribbean Basin Security Initiative (CBSI) complements bilateral programs in the Dominican Republic and provides additional assistance to law enforcement, citizen safety, and rule of law programs.
 This helps safeguard the broader Caribbean region, which is a transit point for goods and people headed to the United States.
 The Dominican Republic also benefits from the U.S.-Caribbean Partnership to Address the Climate Crisis (PACC 2030.)

-During the COVID-19 pandemic, the U.S. has contributed donations, strengthened technical capacity and worked across sectors to enhance the Dominican Republic’s response to the pandemic.
+During the COVID-19 pandemic, the U.S. has contributed financial assistance, provided technical support, and worked across sectors to enhance the Dominican Republic’s response to the pandemic.